ajay-kumar-gour/Ecommerce-API/readme.md

 ## Overview

-This Node.js API serves as the backend for an e-commerce application.
+This Node.js API serves as the backend for an e-commerce( majorly related to mobile phones )application.
 It provides endpoints for managing products and user authentication.

 ## Features